Acts 5:30 and 10:39 - "whom ye slew and hanged on a tree"

 James White objects to the AV's "and" but has no problem with the insertion of "by" in the modern versions.
 As a matter of fact the NIV, NASB, NKJV, RSV, NRSV, all insert the little word "by".
 There is nothing incorrect about "adding" the word "and" when used before a participle, as is the case here.
 In fact, ALL bible versions do this scores of times.
 To see just a few of the numerous examples of this, look at the NASB adding the word "and" in Acts 2:23; 5:40; 9:37,39; Matthew 2:21; 4:9,13; 26:56 and John 19:2.

-It is also of interest that Mr. White chose not to use the NASB, for whom he now works, in his faulty illustration.
+It is also of interest that Mr. White chose not to use the NASB, for whom he used to work, in his faulty illustration.
 The NASB says: "whom you had put to death BY hanging Him ON A CROSS."

 The NASB not only adds the word "by" which also is not in any Greek text, but more importantly it translates the word xulon, which means "tree" or "wood", as "cross".
 The word for cross is stauros, not xulon, and by translating it as cross instead of the proper "tree", the NASB misses the whole point of what the Holy Ghost is saying through Peter.